RafaVitorCunha/PHP-2024/OrientacaoObjetos/README.md

-# Diretório dedicado a disciplina de Orientação de Objetos.
+# Diretório dedicado a disciplina de Orientação a Objetos.